The History of Hospice of the Foothills

 The Compassionate Care Home

 The Compassionate Care Home opened on July 27, 2010, following 18 months of rigorous, meticulous preparation for State licensing and Medicare certification.
-Care in the 12-patient-suite home is exceeding the expectations of patients and their families.
-In addition to the comprehensive care and support hospice patients receive from Hospice of the Foothill’s interdisciplinary care team, amenities such as the family pantry, extensive library, children’s corner, gardens, and the family dining room provide a welcome sense of comfort and respite.
-The commitment to provide comprehensive care and support in the most home-like setting possible, in safe, serene surroundings, for patients, their families, and the community is being fulfilled each and every day in Hospice of the Foothills’ Compassionate Care Home.
+Care in the 12-bed home exceeded the expectations of patients and their families.
+In addition to the comprehensive care and support patients and families received from Hospice’s interdisciplinary care team, amenities such as the family pantry, extensive library, and children’s corner, and the availability of Wi-Fi and cable television provided a welcome sense of comfort and respite.
+Unfortunately, the Compassionate Care Home had an average daily census of 3 patients.
+January 1, 2016 the Compassionate Care Home was closed.
+In the five years it was open, it lost approximately $5,000,000.
+The decision was made to close the house and continue to focus on providing care for those patients in their homes, skilled nursing facilities, and assisted living facilities.

 Advancing the Mission of Hospice of the Foothills

-In 2009, Hospice of the Foothills observed its 30th anniversary, celebrating the milestones that marked the organization’s evolution from a small all volunteer staff to the interdisciplinary, professional care team of today.
-In addition to enhanced and expanded programs and services to Western Nevada County and surrounding communities, Hospice of the Foothills continues to raise the bar on professional standards and practices among its staff and within the regional healthcare community.
-With a focus on community outreach, collaborations and partnerships are being advanced and encouraged through Hospice-sponsored educational end-of-life programs and training.
-Every advance in Hospice of the Foothills’ mission produces a higher quality of care and enhanced programs and services for the benefit of the patients, their loved ones, and the community – in their own homes and in ours.
+In 2013, Hospice of the Foothills observed its 34th anniversary, marking the milestones of the organization’s evolution from a small all volunteer staff to the interdisciplinary, professional care team of today.
+In addition to enhanced and expanded programs and services, Hospice of the Foothills continues to raise the bar on professional standards and practices among its staff and within the regional healthcare community.
+With a focus on community outreach, collaborations and partnerships are being advanced and encouraged through Hospice-sponsored educational, end-of-life programs and training.
+Through generous gifts such as the 2011 Joseph & Vera Long Foundation grant, Hospice of the Foothills is developing new programs such as advanced care planning to more effectively meet the needs of the community.
+Every advance in Hospice of the Foothills’ mission produces a higher quality of care and enhanced programs and services for the benefit of our patients, their loved ones, and the community – in their own homes and in ours.